3 easy steps to find the perfect home for sale in Croatia

 There is no property buying experience quite like the property buying in Croatia.
 It is possible to go from viewing and pre-contract…Read More

-Makarska Riviera is one of the most developed areas in the Adriatic with a very rich cultural history and natural heritage.
-After a pleasant holiday in this area go back home richer with knowledge of the cultural, historical and natural heritage of this special area.
-Be sure not to miss out to visit our museums; city museum, which is located in the baroque palace, the museum of fish and crabs and Malacological Museum which is best known malacological collection in Croatia.
+Makarska Riviera is one of the most developed areas in the Adriatic.
+Museums in Makarska with a very rich cultural history and natural heritage.
+After a pleasant holidays in Makarska Croatia go back home richer with knowledge of the cultural, historical and natural heritage of this special area.
+Be sure not to miss out to visit our museums; city museum, which is located in the baroque palace, the museum of fish and crabs; and Malacological Museum; which is best known malacological collection in Croatia.

-Makarska Municipal Museum is located in the baroque palace Tonoli, erected in the second half of the 18th century, on the west side of today’s city promenade and harbor.
-Space of the museum, the exhibition and working, is located on the first floor of the palace entered in the Register of immovable cultural monuments.
+Museums Makarska Municipal Museum is located in the baroque palace Tonoli.
+Erected in the second half of the 18th century, on the west side of today’s city promenade and harbor.
+Space of the museum, the exhibition and working, is located on the first floor of the palace.
+Entered in the Register of immovable cultural monuments.
 There you can see collections of archeology, ethnology, cultural, historical, photos, postcards, posters and cards.

 The historical period in the Makarska riviera shows also numismatic collection with 700 examples of the coins.

 Magnificent display of sea snails and shellfishes of the Adriatic and the whole world today is touristic most famous Malacological collection in Croatia.
 With rich malacological collection, the museum also has valuable herbarium of plants and lower mountain slope paleontological collections.
 Malacological Museum in Makarska is a museum of shells – shells of marine mollusks.